 Spacious living room with oak floor, beamed ceiling and an open fire place.
 There are comfortable sofas and chairs and a flatscreen, digital television, DVD player, DVDs, books and games.
 Window seat with hill views.

 Separate dining room with an original stone fireplace, electric log stove, dining table and chairs and a payphone.
 There is free unlimited Broadband WiFi.
 Oak floor and beamed ceiling.
 Hill views.

 Kitchen - recently refitted with lovely solid oak units, plenty of cupboards and worktops.
 Very well equipped with electric glass hob, separate Bosch fan oven, microwave, dishwasher, fridge and separate freezer.
 Plenty of cooking and baking equipment including a bread making machine.
 Travertine-effect floor.
 Magnificent panoramic views of the Wensleydale valley and the hills to the north.

 Separate breakfast area with oak table and chairs.
 Beamed ceiling.
 Lovely views of Burtersett.

 Downstairs stylish bathroom, refitted in 2013 with bath, over the bath shower, washbasin, toilet and cupboard.

 Understairs cubby hole with washer drier.

-Bedroom 1 - Twin beds that can be arranged as 6 foot wide ("super king") double.
+Bedroom 1 - extremely comfortable 6 foot wide "superking bed" that can be split into twin beds if preferred.
 Wardrobe, chest of drawers, bedside chests.
 Original pitch pine floorboards.Window seat, hill views.
 Flat screen colour TV. i-pod / i-phone dock.

-Bedroom 2 - Newly updated for 2013 - double bed, period walnut chest of drawers, bedside chests, walk in wardrobe, window seat, beamed ceiling, hill views.
+Bedroom 2 - A large room, refitted in 2013 - double bed, period walnut chest of drawers, bedside chests, walk in wardrobe, window seat, beamed ceiling, hill views.
 Flat screen colour TV.